-- Women who want to delay childbearing for any reason.
-From waiting for the right partner to focusing on education or your career, egg freezing may be right for you if you know you want to be a mother someday, but not today.
-Because female fertility declines with age, preserving your eggs while you’re in your 20s or 30s can increase your chances of pregnancy when you want to have a baby later.
+Women who want to delay childbearing for any reason.
+Maybe you’re waiting for the right partner or focusing on your education or career.
+If so, egg freezing may be right for you.
+Female fertility declines with age.
+As a result, preserving your eggs while you’re in your 20s or 30s can increase your chances of conceiving when you want to have a baby later.

-- Women who are at-risk for early menopause.
-If you have a family history of early menopause (before age 40), egg freezing may help you beat your biological clock by preserving your eggs when you are still young.
+Women who are at risk for early menopause.
+Some women have a family history of early menopause (before age 40).
+If this is true for you, egg freezing may help you beat your biological clock by preserving your eggs when you are still young.

-- Women who are facing fertility-damaging medical treatments.
-Fertility preservation is a viable option for women who are preparing to undergo chemotherapy for cancer treatments (oncofertility) or chronic medical conditions such as rheumatoid arthritis or Crohn’s disease.
-It is also beneficial for women who need to have surgery to remove their ovaries.
-Egg freezing before these procedures can save some of your eggs so that you can use them later.
+Women who are facing fertility-damaging medical treatments.
+Fertility preservation is an option if you are preparing to undergo chemotherapy for cancer or conditions like rheumatoid arthritis or Crohn’s disease.
+It is also beneficial if you need to have surgery to remove your ovaries.
+Egg freezing before these procedures can save some of your eggs to use later.

 Egg freezing candidates should know that age matters